promptolution: A Unified, Modular Framework for Prompt Optimization: System Design

 \subsection{Experiment Configuration \& Helper}

-\texttt{promptolution} not only supports optimizing prompts for a single specific setup, but also provides an \texttt{ExperimentConfig} framework that enables a convenient and structured configuration of larger benchmark experiments.
+\texttt{promptolution} not only supports optimizing prompts for a single specific setup but also provides an \texttt{ExperimentConfig} framework that enables a convenient, structured configuration for larger benchmark experiments.
 Additional helper functions enable the running and evaluation of such experiments with just a few lines of code.

-Listing~\ref{listing:config-setup}~\hyperref[listing:config-setup]{(L.~1--7)} illustrates how the previous example (Listing~\ref{listing:manual-setup}) can be expressed with a single configuration class.
-Arguments that are not specified resort to carefully chosen defaults.
-The associated helper functions allow users to run the optimization process according to the configuration (\texttt{run\_optimization}) and to evaluate the prompts on unseen test data (\texttt{run\_evaluation}).
-The \texttt{run\_experiment()} function (Listing~\ref{listing:config-setup},~\hyperref[listing:config-setup]{L.~8}) combines both steps, aiming to support researchers who want to perform extensive benchmark studies across multiple datasets and optimizers, such as for newly proposed prompt optimizers.
+Listing~\ref{listing:config-setup}~\hyperref[listing:config-setup]{(L.~1--7)} illustrates how the previous example (Listing~\ref{listing:manual-setup}) can be expressed with a single config class.
+Arguments that are not specified resort to carefully chosen defaults, while arguments that were set but not used during initialization of the classes will throw a warning.
+The associated helper functions allow users to run the optimization process according to the config (\texttt{run\_optimization}) and to evaluate the prompts on unseen test data (\texttt{run\_evaluation}), without requiring manual initialization of the various classes affected.
+The \texttt{run\_experiment} function (Listing~\ref{listing:config-setup},~\hyperref[listing:config-setup]{L.~8}) combines both steps, to support researchers who want to perform extensive benchmark studies across multiple datasets and optimizers.